-If you entered an amount on line 31, write the form number(s) of the credit(s) from Arizona Form 301, Part II.

-II.

-If you are claiming: Write form number :

-1. Defense Contracting Credit 302

-2. Enterprise Zone Credit 304

-3. Environmental Technology Facility Credit 305

-4. Military Reuse Zone Credit 306

-5. Recycling Equipment Credit 307

-6. Credit for Taxes Paid to Another State or Country 309

-7. Solar Energy Credit 310

-8. Agricultural Water Conservation System Credit 312

-9. Alternative Fuel Vehicle (AFV) Credit 313

-10.Underground Storage Tanks Credit 314

-11.Pollution Control Credit 315

-12.Construction Materials Credit 316

-13.Credit for Solar Hot Water Heater Plumbing Stub Outs and Electric Vehicle Recharge Outlets 319

-14.Credit for Employment of TANF Recipients 320

-15.Credit for Contributions to Charities That Provide Assistance to the Working Poor 321 16.Credit for Fees Paid to Public Schools 322 17.Credit for Contributions to School Tuition Organizations 323 18.Credit for Donating Motor Vehicles to the Wheels to Work Program 324 19.Agricultural Pollution Equipment Credit 325 20.Credit for Alternative Fuel Delivery Systems 326 21.Vehicle Refueling Apparatus Credit 327 22.Neighborhood Electric Vehicle (NEV) Credit 328
+If you entered an amount on line 30, write the form number of each credit claimed of e of each credit claimed.
+If y ou are claiming: Write form number: 1.
+Defense Contracting Credit 302 2.
+Enterprise Zone Credit 304 3.
+Environmental Technology Facility Credit 305 4.
+Military Reuse Zone Credit 306 5.
+Recycling Equipment Credit 307 6.
+Credit for Increased Research Activities 308 7.
+Credit for Taxes Paid to Another State or Country 309 8.
+Solar Energy Credit 310 9.
+Agricultural Water Conservation System Credit 312 10.
+Carryover of Alternative Fuel Vehicle (AFV) Credit 313 Underground Storage Tanks Credit 314 12.
+Pollution Control Credit 315 13.
+Construction Materials Credit 316 14.
+Credit for Solar Hot Water Heater Plumbing Stub Outs and Electric Vehicle Recharge Outlets 319 15.
+Credit for Employment of TANF Recipients 320 16.
+Credit for Contributions to Charities That Provide Assistance to the Working Poor 321 17.
+Credit for Contributions Made or Fees Paid to Public Schools 322 18.
+Credit for Contributions to School Tuition Organizations 323 19.
+Credit for Donating Motor Vehicles to the Wheels to Work Program 324 20.
+Agricultural Pollution Equipment Credit 325 Carryover of Credit for Alternative Fuel Delivery Systems 326 22.
+Carryover of Vehicle Refueling Apparatus Credit 327 Neighborhood Electric Vehicle (NEV) Credit 328 24.
+Credit for Donation of School Site 331

-Line 33 -
+Line 32 -

-Subtract lines 30 and 31 from line 29, but do not enter an amount less than zero.
-If the sum of lines 30 and 31 is more than line 29, enter zero.
+Subtract lines 29 and 30 from line 28, but do not enter an amount less than zero.
+If the sum of lines 29 and 30 is more than line 28, enter zero.

-Line 34 - Clean Elections Fund Tax Credit
+Line 33 - Clean Elections Fund Tax Credit